Live cricket updates: Black Caps v Australia, third test, day one at the Sydney Cricket Gound

 Glenn Phillips could be in line for a shock test debut after being called into the Black Caps as last-minute cover.

-The Auckland batsman is flying to Sydney tonight to link up with the Black Caps, after illness swept through the team ahead of their third and final test against Australia at the Sydney Cricket Ground.
+The Auckland batsman flew into Sydney last night to link up with the Black Caps, after illness swept through the team ahead of their third and final test against Australia at the Sydney Cricket Ground.

 READ MORE: